toa-io/toa/extensions/exposition/documentation/ia3.md

-# Identity Authentication and Access Authorization
+# Identity Authentication and Access Authorization Framework

-The Exposition extension provides a set of Components that implement authentication and a set of authorization RTD Directives.
+## Concept

+Identity is the fundamental entity within an authentication system that represents the unique identifier of an individual, organization, application or device.
+Authentication layer aimed to provide verified Identity for the request authrorization layer.

 ## Components

+The Exposition extension provides a set of Components that implement authentication.

 | Component           | Description                                        |
 |---------------------|----------------------------------------------------|